 3) Don’t forget those product sales sheets

 Many times, attendees will grab a product sales sheet if (a) they don’t have the time right now to stop in your booth or (b) your booth is crowded.
-Having product literature with your contact info that attendees can pick up at your booth is a must have.
-If you have the budget, put all your product sell sheets on a jump-drive to hand out to attendees in order to save room in their bag.
+Having product literature with your contact info that attendees can pick up at your booth is a must-have.
+You cp witehthe budget, put all your product sell sheet getta jump-drive to hand out to attendees in order ting the word out.

 2) Create a Media Kit